SS7169 - Contemporary Issues in Criminology (2023/24)

 The module seeks to enable students to:

-identify and critically assess contemporary developments in criminology, and to
+identify and critically assess contemporary developments in criminology

 At the end of this module, students should be able to:

 1. Critically evaluate developments and dominant paradigms in contemporary criminology

 2. Explain the foundations of, and current developments in criminological theory